iamirmasoud/disaster-response-app/README.md

 ## Files Descriptions
 The project contains the following files,

 * [1_ETL_Pipeline Notebook](1_ETL_Pipeline.ipynb): Notebook experiment for the ETL pipelines
 * [2_ML_Pipeline Notebook](2_ML_Pipeline.ipynb): Notebook experiment for creating and evaluating the Machine Learning and NLP pipelines.
-* [process_data.py](process_data.py): The ETL pipeline used to process data in preparation for model building.
+* [process_data.py](app/process_data.py): The ETL pipeline used to process data in preparation for model building.
-* [train_classifier.py](train_classifier.py): The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle (pickle is not uploaded to the repo due to size constraints on Github).
+* [train_classifier.py](app/train_classifier.py): The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle (pickle is not uploaded to the repo due to size constraints on Github).
 * __app__ directory: Flask application folder. `run.py` starts the python server for the web app and prepare visualizations.

 ## Usage:

-1. Run the following commands in the project's root directory to set up your database and model.
+1. Change directory to `app` directory and run the following commands to set up your database and model.

 * To run ETL pipeline that cleans data and stores in SQLite database: